flowergardn/Skyler/README.md

-# bot-base
+# Skyler

-A simple bot base for the majority of bots I make.
+A simple ticket system for Discord, meant for self-hosting.